 Ms. Nutarak (interpretation): Thank you, Mr. Speaker.
-I say "good morning" to the residents of Pond Inlet and Nunavummiut including my relatives and family, you are in my thoughts and I am nostalgic today.
+I say "good morning" to the people of Pond Inlet and Nunavummiut.
+My family in Pond Inlet are especially in my thoughts today as I am missing them.

-This morning I hastily rose since I really wished to acknowledge Hannah Quaraq although I had previously recognized her.
-In speaking with her earlier where I always enjoy the banter, as we were talking, I wanted to again recognize her dedication.
+I hastily rose this morning because I really wanted to acknowledge Hannah Quaraq, whom I had previously acknowledged.
+I spoke with her earlier, and I always really enjoy our conversations.
+I again wanted to recognize her dedication.

-Hannah is now 74 years old, and turning 75 later this year, yet she works really hard even to this day, and she originally started working as a cleaner at (interpretation ends) Polaris Mine on Little Cornwallis Island. (interpretation) She took a turn working for the government, but currently she is working at Baffinland, starting as a dishwasher, became a cleaner, now she has transitioned to an office position, working as a cultural consultant advising the human resources division at Baffinland.
+Hannah, who is now 74 years old and will be turning 75 later this year, continues to work really hard to this day.
+She originally started working as a cleaner at Polaris Mine on Little Cornwallis Island.
+She also previously worked for the government, but currently works at Baffinland, having started out as a dishwasher, later becoming a cleaner, and is now a cultural consultant advising the human resources division at Baffinland.

-Recently, during one of our talks, I asked her if she was contemplating retirement due to her advanced age, and she quipped "I am just starting my administrative career now".
-Hannah is someone I wanted to emulate so in order to showcase role models, she continues to demonstrate her abilities, which I want to illustrate and even being as senior citizen, she continues to work assiduously.
-She is a very fine example to provide to our youth.
+I asked her if she was considering retirement now that she is in her golden years, and she answered, "I'm just starting my administrative career now."
+Hannah is someone I have always looked up to as a role model and she continues to demonstrate her abilities as an elder, and continues to show great care, attention, and effort in all she does.
+She is a very fine example for our youth.

-She started working at the low end of the totem pole, but over the years, she moved to more senior positions demonstrating that anyone can move up as long as they persevere and work to the best of their abilities.
-When we commit ourselves to a job, we can start at the bottom positions but we can grow into higher positions.
-I believe Hannah is listening as I wrote to her this morning.
-I sent my greetings to her and wish her the best, I wish her and her husband, Ookookoo, a wonderful day.
+She began working in entry-level positions, but over the years, she graduated to more senior positions demonstrating that anyone can move up provided they persevere and work to the best of their abilities.
+When we commit ourselves to a job, we can start at the bottom but grow into higher positions.
+I believe Hannah is listening since I wrote to her this morning.
+I send my greetings to her and wish her the best moving forward.
+I wish her and her husband, Ookookoo, a wonderful day.
 Thank you, Mr. Speaker.

-Speaker: Thank you.
-Members' Statements.
+Speaker: Members' Statements.
 Member for Uggummiut, Ms. Killiktee.